 The Sydney Expat Connection – A very large expat group made up of expats from all over the world.
 This is a fun group that meets up regularly and is a great way to meet people from all over the world, if you feel like branching out.

 As you have probably noticed most of these groups are from meetup.com.
-This website is a great resource to find like minded people almost anywhere in the world.
-Check it out as there are many group on meetup.com that do other things like book clubs, film groups, theatre groups and foodie groups that go out to dinner regularly.
+This website is a great resource to find like-minded people almost anywhere in the world.
+Check it out as there are many groups on meetup.com that do other things like book clubs, film groups, theatre groups, and foodie groups that go out to dinner regularly.

 Now I know what your thinking.
 I'm suggesting you go meet a group of strangers from an online posting.
 How awkward and very blind date sounding.
-That's exactly what I thought and that first time walking to a meetup I came very close to turning around and heading home.
+That's exactly what I thought and that first time walking to a meetup I almost turned around and headed home.
 As I mentioned before, my husband had an easy time meeting new people but they were mostly from his workplace.
 I did not and it was kind of getting me down.
 As a couple having, living abroad it is very important to not be too dependent on each other.

 If you have a special hobby or interest but don't see it on meetup.com then go ahead and start your own group.
 I started a high tea group with some success and made a couple of new friends that way.

 As always share your ideas below but also share your stories of ways you made friends in Sydney.
 The best place to get advice as an expat in Sydney is always from other expats.